Name paludibula has priority over minor but the former has been in use since at least 1894 and thus retained by virtually all recent authors

 My genus is dedicated to Aloysius Masi, the very essence of Italy, exiled yet dear, talented, intellectual, energetic, and distinguished!
 Would that Italy of France could always produce such sons!

 The generic names of some of the new species have been altered to accord with generic changes proposed herein by Gray, as, for example, Myiobius magnirostris, p.48 pl.VIII.
-Gould's manuscript name, Tyrannula magnirostris, is cited in synonomy bout appears on the plate, while the new combination is given without authority other than that it follows Gray's proposal of Myiobius for Tyrannula of Swainson.
+Gould's manuscript name, Tyrannula magnirostris, is cited in synonomy but appears on the plate, while the new combination is given without authority other than that it follows Gray's proposal of Myiobius for Tyrannula of Swainson.
 In this case, the authorship of the species may remain with Gould since the plate has priority over the text (see below), but Darwin appears to be properly the author of the new combination of names.

 "cauda rotundata, nigro maculata, supra testaceus subuts albus fasciis transversis subundulatis nigris, remigum apicibus nigris testaceo marginatis."